 Receive a Certificate in Personal Conservation Leadership

-Design, develop and potentially advance your own conservation project
+Design, develop and potentially advance your own “team conservation project”

-Join interesting discussions regarding former and current conservation efforts, as well as your peers’ projects
+Join interesting discussions regarding former and current conservation efforts

 Volunteer Activities